Skip to content

 return StopEvent(result=response.response)

-Important: wait_for_event replays all code preceding it whenever the step receives its triggering event or a matching waiting event.
+wait_for_event replays all code preceding it whenever the step receives its triggering event or a matching waiting event.
 The step always runs at least once up to the waiter, which then raises an internal exception to pause execution.
-Because of this, any code before the wait_for_event call must be idempotent (safe to repeat).
+Any code before the wait_for_event call must be safe to repeat.

 Due to this complexity, the event-based approach with separate steps is generally recommended.